Pamela Polland

 Pamela Anna Polland (born August 15, 1944) is an American singer-songwriter who made three albums for Epic and Columbia Records in the 1960s and 1970s and whose songs have been recorded by a number of popular artists.
 In the 1980s, she re-emerged as an independent recording artist and vocal coach, later working in film and TV scoring and Hawaiian music.

-Biography
+Life and career

 Early years

-Pamela Polland composed her first song at the age of nine and by her teens was playing folk clubs.
+Polland's father was a woodwind player in the Santa Monica Symphony while her mother was a singer.
+She composed her first song at the age of nine and by her teens was playing folk clubs.
 During this period, she formed a two-year alliance with Ry Cooder who accompanied her for performances of blues material.

-Her recording career began a few years later, in 1966, when she and singer-songwriter Rick Stanley formed The Gentle Soul, a folk band with psychedelic influences and an emphasis on creative and elaborate vocal harmonies.
-Their self-titled album appeared on Epic Records together with a number of non-LP singles.
+Her recording career began a few years later, in 1966, when she and singer-songwriter Rick Stanley formed the Gentle Soul, a folk band with psychedelic influences and an emphasis on creative and elaborate vocal harmonies.
+They worked with a number of other musicians, most notably Riley Wildflower and Jackson Browne.
+Their self-titled album produced by Terry Melcher appeared on Epic Records, together with a number of non-LP singles.

-Following the dissolution of The Gentle Soul, Pamela set up home in Mill Valley, California before joining Joe Cocker and Leon Russell for the Mad Dogs and Englishmen tour in 1970.
+Following the dissolution of the Gentle Soul, Polland set up home in Mill Valley, in Northern California and enlisted Diane Sward Rapaport for management.
+She joined Joe Cocker and Leon Russell on the Mad Dogs and Englishmen tour in 1970.
 She can be heard and seen in the ensuing double album and film documentary respectively.